-The history of soccer
+The history of soccer at a glance

-Timeline of soccer history:
+Timeline of soccer history

 The fascination of the ball: Soccer history in different cultures